Abhinendra-githu/N-Queens-problem_202401100400008/README.md

 Features

-Implementation of the N-Queens problem using MATLAB.
+Implementation of the N-Queens problem.

 Uses a backtracking approach to find valid placements of queens.

 Visual representation of the chessboard and queen positions.

-Prerequisites

-MATLAB installed on your system.

-Basic understanding of recursion and backtracking algorithms.

 How to Run

-Open MATLAB.

-Copy and paste the provided nqueens.m script into the MATLAB editor.

 Run the script by executing: